louisowen6/NLP_Stacking_Ensemble/README.md

 You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Model/Ensemble.ipynb)

+## Results

+The average cosine similarity of the final model is 0.877 with 0.08 standard deviation

 ## Supporting Files

 Here are the link to download supporting files used in this project which are not uploaded into the repository due to the large size